machpoint82/geofs-gate-spawner/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser.
 2. [Click here to install directly](https://raw.githubusercontent.com/machpoint82/geofs-gate-spawner/main/geofs-gate-spawner.user.js) If install link is not working, create a new [issue](https://github.com/machpoint82/geofs-gate-spawner/issues) and report it.
 3. Open GeoFS.
 A small icon appears in the bottom-right corner — click it to expand the panel.
+4. In 3.2.0 Update, panel now shows on geofs home page.
+# Sometimes, gates might take a while to show or some gates won't show, try again, should work!

 ## How to use it